arianaira/othelloGame/README.md

 •	Compile and run on terminal.

 •	Game menu contains four actions:

-    •	New game :
+- New game :
     Inputs two players name and the size of the table you wish to play on.

-    •	Load game :
+- Load game :
     Loads the game you have previously saved.

-    •	Ranking :
+- Ranking :
     Shows the ranking table with player’s scores.
-    •	Exit
+- Exit

-•	Colbrating this project with https://gitlab.com/mahsapeymancs.
+•	Collabrating this project with https://gitlab.com/mahsapeymancs.